-I am an experienced and BACP accredited counsellor working in Godalming with adults and young people.
-I offer a caring, professional relationship with a commitment to support you with your personal problems, so that you can
+I offer you a caring, professional relationship with a commitment to support you with your personal problems, so that you can

-- increase your self-esteem, motivation, confidence and resilience to face the future with renewed optimism and energy.
+In a nutshell, this process can increase your self-esteem, motivation, confidence and resilience to face the future.

 Although I understand it can be hard to make contact with a counsellor for the first time, please be reassured that you will receive a respectful response from me.
 I want you to feel safe and accepted, and for our work to be effective.